stormqloud/kazoo-tgbbok/asr.md

   * Voxter announced at Kazoocon 2015
   * I've not tested but I'm sure Voxter fixed the API
     * voice recognition is hard
+    * Just because the voice recording hits ispeech API doesn;t mean they can recogniez it!

 * Option 3:
   *  There is no option 3